 Since forming in 2001, we’ve worked with others to improve play opportunities for children aged between 5-15 in Tower Hamlets, increasing access to a wide range of quality play opportunities and spaces.

-- an estimated participation of over 750 children
+an estimated participation of over 750 children

-- an average of nearly 15,000 child-hours of physical activity.
+an average of nearly 15,000 child-hours of physical activity.

-Morgan Stanley Healthy Cities-In collaboration with Healthy Cities London, which is a project funded by Morgan Stanley, PATH has been building new play spaces and organising outdoor activities around Poplar area.
+Morgan Stanley Healthy Cities-In collaboration with Healthy Cities London, which is a project funded by Morgan Stanley, PATH built new play spaces and organising outdoor activities around Poplar area.

 Community Play Mile End-Weekly, Wednesday play sessions in the Mile End area of Tower Hamlets, run at either the Cow Garden or Southern Grove community centre, plus special playful events for occasions like Halloween.

 Peoples Health Trust-From May 2017 to May 2018, PATH helped local parents to use the time when their children were at school to develop their play skills, learn first aid, and find out about local play opportunities.

 Community Play Bethnal Green-This project was a local resident initiative to organise weekly play sessions where children themselves were leading the way.